-- Help SMEs gain the digital skills necessary to engage in a digital economy and improve livelihoods.
+- To help SMEs gain the digital skills necessary to engage in a digital economy and improve livelihoods.

-- Support Kenyan SMEs to expand their local and cross-border e-commerce presence.
+- To support Kenyan SMEs to expand their local and cross-border e-commerce presence.

 - To build capacity of SMEs to raise their proficiency in implementing effective digital campaigns, and increase their brand awareness, value and sales conversions across multiple digital channels